 Surfing Lombok with its mountainous scenery and clear warm blue water can be breathtaking.
 The main breaks are along the south coast including the world famous left hand barreling Desert Point and the waves around Kuta Lombok including Grupuk with its mix of intermediate and advanced waves.
 Its a much more chilled out rural existence than Kuta Bali.

-Next to Lombok is the island of Sumbawa and after that is Sumba.
+East of Lombok is the island of Sumbawa, Sumba, Rote and West Timor.
 Known as the Eastern Islands they are far drier and volcanic, a lot different from the tropical rainforest climate of western Indonesia.
 Most fly to Bali and then get a connection or a boat to the islands.
 East Indonesia is much more of an adventure to get to and has that edge of the world feeling to it, which means a lot less crowded surf.
-The islands have their fare share of epic surf breaks such as Scar Reef, Lakey Peak, Occy's left and Miller's Rights.
+The islands have their fare share of epic surf breaks such as Scar Reef, Lakey Peak, Occy's left, T-Land and Miller's Rights.

 They are the main surf regions in Indonesia, but their are many more waiting to be discover.